MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 ## 30

 - Interesting approach to preventing unwanted button press - counting number of presses and calling the action after x press.
 Not implemented here
-- Here we use build in `confirm('..')` function, see `components/DeleteProduct.tsx`.
+- Here we use build-in `confirm('..')` function, see `components/DeleteProduct.tsx`.
 Not very user friendly

+## 31

+- Removing item from cache after item is deleted on BE in `update` fn in `components/DeleteProduct.tsx`